 Certified APPI Pilates Instructor

 Maria is a Physiotherapist and a Pilates Instructor from Spain.
 She attended the Baylor University Medical Center (Dallas, USA) in 2004 and she graduated from University of Alcala de Henares Physiotherapy School (Madrid) in 2005.
-After graduating, Maria worked as a physiotherapist in the USA before continuing her practice in Spain.
-Here, she worked as part of the team for the Olympic Gymnastics squad.
-She has also worked alongside one of the Physiotherapists of Real Madrid Football Club.
+After graduating, Maria worked as a physiotherapist in Madrid alongside one of the Physiotherapists from the Olympic Gymnastics squad and also one of the Physiotherapists of Real Madrid Football Club.
 Maria then went onto to specialize in Pilates rehabilitation where she has gained valuable experience with a broad range of clientele including professional dancers and athletes.

-Maria enjoys running and swimming, dancing, playing the piano and traveling around the world and learning new languages.
+Maria enjoys swimming and cycling, skiing and bodyboarding, dancing, playing the piano and traveling around the world.

 Certified Pilates Instructor

-Natalie is a Western Australian trained Physiotherapist who began her journey with movement at the mere age of 5.
-Having a natural affiliation with movement, she trained in many forms of dance from a young age going on to continue to train, teach and choreograph dance for many years.
-In 2006 she completed her Bachelor of Physiotherapy at the University of Notre Dame in Fremantle and soon after began to study the Pilates method.
+Natalie is a Western Australian trained musculoskeletal Physiotherapist who began her journey with movement at the mere age of 5.
+Having a natural affiliation with movement, she trained in many forms of dance from a young age going on to continue to train, teach and choreograph dance into her mid 20's.
+In 2006 she completed her Bachelor of Physiotherapy at the University of Notre Dame in Perth, Western Australia, and soon after began to study the Pilates method.
 After moving to Melbourne to study dance full time, Natalie became a Certified Rehabilitation Instructor with Polestar Pilates and this is where she began to work extensively with clients experiencing a range of musculoskeletal conditions as well with others looking to enhance performance in their chosen sports both recreationally and professionally.

 MCSP MSc MMACP